← Back to Stories

 Key details reported by multiple sources:

-• Penny Sharpe, NSW Labor’s leader in the Legislative Council, was suspended for 14 days (May 2026) after refusing to release documents related to a 2015 sexual harassment allegation against former Labor general secretary Jamie Clements.
+• Penny Sharpe, NSW Labor’s Legislative Council leader, was suspended for 14 days on May 28, 2026, over the government’s refusal to release documents related to a 2015 sexual assault allegation against former Labor general secretary Jamie Clements.

 Points of Difference